 We disagree with the fact that the IASB discusses the distinction between profit or loss and other comprehensive income (herein referred to as 'OCI') as part of Chapter 7 Presentation and Disclosure.
-In our view, this distinction should not be considered predominantly as part of presentation or disclosure issues but should belong to the measurement discussion, more specifically to the measurement of performance.
-Therefore, we suggest covering the discussion of profit or loss vs. OCI in Chapter 6 as part of performance measurement of the period, i.e. as part of the discussion on selecting an appropriate measurement bases applying to income and expense recognised in the statement of profit or loss.
+In our view, this distinction is not a presentation or disclosure issue but belongs to the measurement discussion, more specifically to measurement of performance.
+Therefore, we suggest covering the discussion of profit or loss in Chapter 6 as part of performance measurement.